 Some programs may offer programs in the evening to accommodate people at work or school, while others are run during the day.

-Outpatient treatment allows the patient to live at home and continue their daily activities while still receiving treatment for their substance use disorder.
+Outpatient allows the patient to live at home and continue their daily activities while still receiving treatment for their substance use disorder.

-Specialized Drug Rehab in Riverside, CA
+Specialized Drug Rehabs in Riverside

 Approximately 250,000 service members transition out of active duty and into civilian life every year.7 That’s in addition to the estimated 17.4 million military veterans currently living in the U.S.8 Many veterans face physical and emotional challenges that put them at higher risk for developing a substance use disorder.

-According to the Substance Abuse and Mental Health Services Administration, among LGBTQ+ adults with a substance use disorder, 1 in 2 struggled with illicit drugs, 3 in 5 with alcohol, and 1 in 6 with both drugs and alcohol.10 Additionally, close to 2 million LGBTQ+ adults has co-occurring substance use and mental health disorder.10 The majority of them do not get the treatment they need.
+According to the Substance Abuse and Mental Health Services Administration, among LGBTQ+ adults with a substance use disorder, 1 in 2 struggled with illicit drugs, 3 in 5 with alcohol, and 1 in 6 with both drugs and alcohol.10 Additionally, close to 2 million LGBTQ+ adults has co-occurring substance use and mental health disorder.10 The majority of them do not get the care they need.
 More than 86% of this population do not receive treatment for a substance use disorder or their co-occurring disorders.10

 Compared to women, men are more likely to use illegal drugs and to start misusing drugs or alcohol at a younger age.11 Because of this, men have a rate of substance use disorder twice that of women.11 Men are also more likely to misuse alcohol.12

-Riverside is a large city that features many different neighborhoods with a variety of amenities.
+Riverside is a large city that features many different neighborhoods with a variety of amenities:

 - Downtown Riverside: Downtown Riverside is home to more than a dozen historical sites and 30 city-designated landmarks.
-It’s also close to Fairmount Park where you can hike to the top of Mt.
+It’s also close to Fairmount Park, where you can hike to the top of Mt.
 Rubidoux.

 - Wood Streets: Located near downtown, the Wood Streets neighborhood features beautiful landscaping, narrow streets, and historic homes.